 Our worship services include congregational singing of psalms, hymns and spiritual songs (Ephesians 5:19).
 Several prayers are offered to God as well (Acts 2:42).
 Communion is observed by partaking of unleavened bread and fruit of the vine (1 Corinthians 11:23-29).
 Members make a financial offering for the poor and the spread of the gospel (1 Corinthians 16:1-2).
 Guests are not expected to give.
-Then we sing one more song before one of our many trained preachers delivers a sermon from the Bible.
+Then one of our many trained preachers delivers a sermon from the Bible.
 All are encouraged to bring their Bibles and follow along (2 Timothy 2:15).
 At the sermon's end, the Lord's invitation is offered (Matthew 11:28-30) for any who want to become Christians or rededicate their lives to God.
-The service lasts about an hour and concludes with a song and prayer.
+The service lasts about an hour.
 Guests may sit silently in the service, or they may participate.

 WHAT YOU MAY FIND TO BE DIFFERENT